3 financial lessons we can learn from the artist known as Prince

 This is a common problem I see in the suddenly wealthy.
 They strike it rich with a business idea or their art, and since their success happened so fast, they continually believe their next success will also come quickly.
 So they no longer put in the hard work that got them where they are.

 Budgeting isn’t fun, but it’s necessary.
 Check out Debt.com’s Money Management section for making it painless yet lucrative.
-If Prince had followed these concepts, which apply to rich and poor alike, he wouldn’t have had so many money problems.
+If Prince had followed these concepts, he wouldn’t have had so many money problems.

 Lesson 3: Plan for when you’re gone